 Anjali Aggarwal, 30, arrived from India in 2004 and when she found out she was pregnant with her third child, she went to LifeLong Medical Care for prenatal care.
 She used to have Kaiser insurance through her employer, but it was eliminated.
 Medi-Cal is now paying for her pregnancy care.

 Aggarwal was suffering with sciatic pain from the pregnancy and couldn’t move easily, she said.
 A nurse practitioner at LifeLong referred her to a physical therapist who eliminated the pain.
 Aggarwal was then sent to a “centering class” for pregnant women.
-The monthly class, one of dozens of group classes offered by LifeLong, brings women together to talk their changing bodies, their moods, and what to expect during pregnancy.
+The monthly class, one of dozens of group classes offered by LifeLong, brings women together to talk about their changing bodies, their moods, and what to expect during pregnancy.
 Recently, the group took a tour of Alta Bates Hospital to become familiar with the place where the women will deliver.

 “It’s more like a group appointment,” said Aggarwal.
 “All the other women you can talk to about your condition, about what your are feeling.”